 Do not expect understanding or comfort from your friends.
 They are enjoying life as you formerly did.
 The best medicine that Job’s friend could have been given would have been a severe case of boils.

-There are many passages in the Book of Second Corinthians that tell of the sufferings of the Apostle Paul.
-Paul had learned to live as though he was continually dying.
+There are many passages in the book of II Corinthians that tell of the sufferings of the Apostle Paul.
+Paul had learned to live as though he were continually dying.
 He had the sentence of death in himself.

 We do not want you to be uninformed, brothers, about the hardships we suffered in the province of Asia.
 We were under great pressure, far beyond our ability to endure, so that we despaired even of life.
 Indeed, in our hearts we felt the sentence of death.
 But this happened that we might not rely on ourselves but on God, who raises the dead.
 (II Corinthians 1:8,9)